LeHanhJ/Javascript_Projects/README.md

 **Languages Used**
 - HTML5
 - CSS
--Javascript
+- Javascript

 **Programs Used**
--Visual Studio Code
+- Visual Studio Code
--Notepad++
+- Notepad++

 # Table of Contents
 ---